Xeogin/HL2DM-Enhancements-Pack/README.md

 These are standard overrides that use the game’s built-in engine commands.
 They do not modify memory or executables and are **100% VAC safe.**

 This project is also designed to respect server authority and is fully compatible with `sv_pure`.
 If a host configures their server to disallow any of this content, the game will simply use the stock files instead.
 Some server-side anti-cheat plugins (like LILAC) may be sensitive to specific engine settings.
-We monitor changes to popular servers and plugins to prevent false flags and conflicts, but these can and do still occur.
-For example, in version **26.1.17**, we removed the `host_limitlocal` setting change after it triggered a false positive ban on servers running **LILAC 1.7.9+**.
+While we try to monitor updates to popular servers and plugins, issues can still arise.
+For example, in version **26.1.17**, we removed our change to the host_limitlocal setting after it was found to trigger a false positive ban with **LILAC 1.7.9+**.

 ---